pattyjk/Angell_analysis/Sequence Processing.md

-# Analsis of 16S Illumina sequencing data
+# Analysis of 16S Illumina sequencing data

 All analyses were performed in USEARCH v.
 10.0.240 with the UPARSE OTU picking method.
 Subsequent analyses were performed in QIIME v.
 1.8.